UC Hospitality - Serial Box

 UC Hospitality Setup

-Go to the domain and then the hotel tab for that domain.
+Go to the domain, then open the hotel tab for that domain.

 Next, go to the Serial Devices tab.